-The drug is also being tested in Phase 2 clinical trials as a possible treatment for other diseases such as scleroderma, dermatomyositis, and systemic lupus erythematosus (SLE), in which inflammation is also linked to disease progression.
+The drug also is being tested in Phase 2 clinical trials as a potential treatment for other diseases such as scleroderma (NCT02465437), dermatomyositis (NCT02466243), and systemic lupus erythematosus (NCT03093402) in which inflammation also is linked to disease progression.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.